k0001/exinst/README.md

 supports using [`singleton`](https://hackage.haskell.org/package/singletons) types as type-indexes.

-> TODO: Support for non-singleton-types types with kind `*` using `Typeable` should
-> be possible, but I haven't worked on that yet.
-It's on the roadmap.

 In short, what `exinst` currently gives you is: For any type ``t :: k -> *``, if `k` is a singleton type and `c (t k) :: Constraint` is satisfied, then you can existentialize away the `k` parameter with `Some1 t`, and have `c (Some1 t)`